project-301/HindSiteTrader.com/README.md

 `03-07-2019` Finish database integration and functionality for displaying individual charts for saved searches.
 Finalized styling.

 `03-08-2019` Added form validation and app documentation.
+Hotfix for Alpha Vantage API's search endpoint being down; allows user to search using ticker symbols instead of company names.

+`03-09-2019` Restored first API call, users can search any company name again; Alpha Vantage API's search endpoint has been fixed.

 ## Credits
 *Powered by: Alpha Vantage API*